Azure/cloud-scale-data-for-devs-guide/docs/event-sourcing.md

 }
 ```

-Update the **pom.xml** file to include this new environment variable:
+Update the *pom.xml* file to include your new environment variable:

 ```xml
 <property>